amiiit/thoughts/testing-component-async-request.md

 # Unit-Testing asynchronous data fetching on a React component

 The following article is a direct result of the code review process that we run internally in our team.
-I was implementing a new feature, in which I decided to fetch data directly from the component and not to go over the redux actions and store.
-I guess we can have a really long discussion just about whether we should be fetching data directly from the component or over redux.
+I was implementing a new feature, in which I decided to fetch data directly from the component and not to go all the way through the redux actions and store.
+I guess we can have a really long discussion just about whether we should be fetching data directly from the component or not.
 But in my case, I decided to keep it simple and just fetch the data I need where I need it.

 On the pull request, I got the feedback that if I used an Action it would be easier to test.
 Hmm...
-This read to me like a challenge, so I decided to test this scenario as is so that I'm able to write more of these tests in the future.
+This read to me like a challenge, so I decided to test this scenario as it was so that I'm able to write more of these tests in the future.

 Regardless to what we might be using for state management (or not), the following is quite a typical scenario in a React component: We mount a component with a property that serves as an id.
 Then in `componentDidMount` we use that prop in order to fetch some data and set the component's state accordingly.